bwcastillo/CI_CensusCanada2021/README.md

 #### Loading tables with data

-Creating the query to load the data.
-One database query for each list element.
-Loading with `dbSendQuery` it doesn't work with `lapply()`
+Now, all the effort that we did before about build our folder structure, move heavy files, compress in a specific format and remove another ones has result.
+Because is moment to create the query to load the data.
+One database query for each list element because how I said before, loading with `dbSendQuery` it doesn't work with `lapply()`.

 ```R
 provinces_file<-data.frame(file=file_name,provinces=provinces)